About

 CIVIL ENGINEER, PRINCIPAL

 Jarrod has 10 years experience working for local government and private consultancy, with a focus on asset modelling, asset management and monitoring, as well as maintenance and rectification of WSUD assets.
-Jarrod has completed (or still is completing…) post graduate study looking at stormwater quality models, remote sensing, as well as the life cycle costs and performance of WSUD assets.
+Jarrod has completed (or still is completing…) post graduate study looking at stormwater quality models, remote sensing, and the life cycle costs and performance of WSUD assets.

 Our services